19hours/sg-statutes/Acts/Co-operative Societies Act.md

 (d) be accompanied by such fee as may be prescribed.

-[23/2008 wef 20/10/2008]
+[23/2008]

 (6) The Registrar may register a by-law or an amendment to a by-law if he is satisfied that it is not inconsistent with the provisions of this Act and the Rules.

-[23/2008 wef 20/10/2008]
+[23/2008]

 (7) If the Registrar refuses to register a by-law or an amendment to a by-law, he shall record in writing the reasons for his refusal and shall inform the society of his decision.

-(8) Where the Registrar refuses to register a by-law or an amendment to a by-law, an appeal shall lie to the Minister within two months of the Registrar informing the society under subsection (7) and the decision of the Minister shall be final.
+(8) Where the Registrar refuses to register a by-law or an amendment to a by-law, an appeal shall lie to the Minister within 2 months of the Registrar informing the society under subsection (7) and the decision of the Minister shall be final.

 (9) Where the Registrar registers a by-law or an amendment to a by-law, he shall send a copy of the by-law or the amendment thereto with a notice of registration to the society.

-[23/2008 wef 20/10/2008]
+[23/2008]

 ### By-laws to bind members